With nothing left to fight about, Maine legislators go home

 “If they don’t want to do their jobs, then I’m not going to let them campaign,” LePage said.
 “They’re going to be in this building, and they’re going to be working.”

-Municipal officials opposed his bill as onerous and legislative leaders weren’t expected to advance it, but LePage’s statement sent lawmakers — including Senate Minority Leader Troy Jackson, D-Allagash, and Assistant House Minority Leader Ellie Espling, R-New Gloucester — scrambling to salvage a version that was approved Thursday evening.
+Municipal officials opposed his bill as onerous, and it was unclear if legislative leaders would advance it, but LePage’s statement sent lawmakers scrambling to pass a version of it.
+Senate Minority Leader Troy Jackson, D-Allagash, and Assistant House Minority Leader Ellie Espling, R-New Gloucester, led the one that was approved Thursday evening.

 LePage’s version would have created a special municipal pre-foreclosure process for people over the age of 65.
-The new version affects properties eligible for a property tax exemption under income and asset guidelines, and will make cities and towns hire a real estate agent to sell those properties.
+The new one affects properties eligible for a property tax exemption under income and asset guidelines, and will make cities and towns hire a real estate agent to sell those properties.
 The Legislature’s departure leaves it unable to override any LePage veto.
+Afterward, Thibodeau said the bill “isn’t perfect, but it sends the right message.”

 Lawmakers were still at the State House months after statutory adjournment because lawmakers ended their regular 2018 session in a May stalemate after it was supposed to end in April.
 House Republicans blocked an extension of the regular session, which led to a months-long special session that ended Thursday.